abimtad/alx-system_engineering-devops/README.md

 - 2023-10-23 18:17: recorded usage and setup clarification for `alx-system_engineering-devops`.

 - 2023-10-31 18:32: recorded usage and setup clarification for `alx-system_engineering-devops`.

+- 2023-11-03 12:12: recorded usage and setup clarification for `alx-system_engineering-devops`.